thewca/wca-documents/edudoc/guidelines-for-disciplinary-incidents/guidelines-for-disciplinary-incidents.md

 - If competitors/parents/others are being impolite or inappropriate in their online interactions related to competitions, then please do your best to respectfully handle the situation (please keep in mind that you are a representative of the WCA).
 You may reach out to the WIC for advice on how to best handle the situation if the problem persists or you are unsure of how to proceed.
 - If you feel a person may engage in disruptive actions or pose a threat to the safety or well-being or anyone during a WCA-sanctioned competition based on their online behavior, then please contact the WIC.
-- For any incidents on the WCA forum or other official WCA platforms please contact the moderators, such as the WAC on the WCA forums.
-The WIC would like for minor behavioral incidents to be handled “locally” online on official WCA platforms– such as through the means of warnings, mutes, or bans–before the WIC is contacted to request disciplinary action being enacted.
+- For any incidents on the WCA forum or other official WCA platforms please contact the WCA Communications Team (WCT).
+The WIC would like for minor behavioral incidents to be handled "locally" online on official WCA platforms– such as through the means of warnings, mutes, or bans–before the WIC is contacted to request disciplinary action being enacted.
 Please only contact the WIC for serious incidents that take place online on official WCA platforms.

 ## Organizers